QTraceHelp/Help/products.md

 The foundation of QTrace is built around the maintainence, tracking, and tracing of Product information.

+>**Product**:

-Based on GS1 Terminology, QTrace considers a Product to be "any item upon which there is a need to retrieve pre-defined information and that may be priced, or ordered, or invoiced at any point in any supply chain.
+Any item (product or service) upon which there is a need to retrieve pre-defined information and that may be priced, or ordered, or invoiced at any point in any supply chain

 In more basic terms, a Product is any item that is picked, manufactured, or refined for sale.